3rd-planet/framework-x/docs/commands.md

 # Commands

 framework-x ships with some in build commands to ease of your work flow.
+Builds command supports directory e.g. node x build:controller v1/test.
+This will create a directory v1 and controller file test.js inside it.

 ## get help